OCHA-DAP/hdx-design/specs/powerviews_extension/ckanext_powerviews_spec.md

 - view_type (string) type of view
 - resources (list of resource ids) resource ids available for this view
 - config (JSON string) options necessary to recreate a view state (optional)
+- owner_org (string) id of the owning organization (optional)
+- private (boolean) determines if view is publicly accessible (optional, defaults to False)

 #### `ckanext_powerview_update`